 Vaccine is an agent that produces specific antibodies when introduced into the body, so conferring immunity against a specific disease.

-- The University seeks to minimise the risk to staff, students and visitors in relation to contracting serious infections.
+- The University seeks to minimise the risk of contracting serious infections.
 Some occupations and activities are acknowledged as having a higher risk of infection than that faced by the general population, including;

 - First aid attendants